 Global Intangible Low-Taxed Income – Simplified!

-The Tax Cuts and Jobs Act of 2017 (TCJA) brought some major changes for U.S. taxpayers.
+The Tax Cuts and Jobs Act of 2017 (TCJA) brought major changes to the U.S. tax system.
+With these changes come additional complications for U.S. citizens and resident aliens.

 Final regulations provide some relief in the form of High-Tax Exclusion (HTE) whereas the proposed regulations address the High-Tax Exception from subpart F income.